sosuisen/git-documentdb/docs-api/git-documentdb.collection.updatefatdoc.md

 - The saved file path is `${GitDocumentDB#workingDir}/${Collection#collectionPath}/${shortName}.json` .

-- If shortName is undefined, it is automatically generated.

 - \_id property of a JsonDoc is automatically set or overwritten by shortName parameter whose .json extension is omitted.

 - An update operation is not skipped even if no change occurred on a specified data.